80 Creative Pumpkin Carving Ideas for Halloween

 Pumpkin “nose” best

 Talk about easy!
-All you have to do for this clever design is turn a pumpkin on its side and use its stem for a nose.
+All you have to do for this clever pumpkin carving idea is turn a pumpkin on its side and use its stem for a nose.
 Then you can go cute or demonic, depending on how you carve the eyes and mouth.

 Oh, no!
 Is it Halloween already?
 If you’re still undecided about what to dress up as, check out our mega list of the best Halloween costumes that will be hard to top.